-Rural Americans Lose Bigly Under TrumpCare
+Rural Americans Would Lose Under Trumpcare

 America's rural communities have long faced challenges with access to affordable health care insurance and services.
 Doctors and hospitals are farther away, higher poverty rates lead to worse health outcomes and lower coverage rates, and older populations result in more expensive coverage pools.
-The Affordable Care Act (ACA) made progress in addressing these challenges, and rural residents were more likely than urban^{} residents to gain coverage as a result of the law.
+The Affordable Care Act (ACA) made progress in addressing these challenges, and rural residents were more likely than urban1 residents to gain coverage as a result of the law.

-Rather than building on this progress, TrumpCare - the Republican plan to repeal and replace the ACA - would have devastating impacts on rural America.
+Rather than building on this progress, the American Health Care Act (AHCA) would have devastating impacts on rural America.
 Many rural Americans who live in Medicaid expansion states would lose coverage.
-Eliminating need-based tax credits that reduce the cost of purchasing health insurance would disproportionately impact rural Americans, who are more likely to receive tax credits under current law.1 Fewer insured individuals could result in many rural hospitals closing, harming whole communities that rely on them.
+Eliminating need-based tax credits that reduce the cost of purchasing health insurance would disproportionately impact rural Americans, who are more likely to receive tax credits under current law.
+Fewer insured individuals could result in many rural hospitals closing, harming whole communities that rely on them.